 Upgrade your theme by going with a palette of colors

 Choosing just two colors for your decor will feel dated.
 Instead, update the look and feel of your wedding by opting for a collection of hues that compliment each other.
 Some of our favorite color pairings include grouping bold tones with complimentary nudes or mixing different soft shades of blues and purples with bright floral yellow and pinks.
 Another option is to build a monochromatic palette.
 Choose one color to which you feel most drawn, and perfect your look by incorporating light and dark variations of that same color.
+You can also look to your environment to play off of the tones in your venue.
+Outdoor Arizona weddings often carry tones of copper, reds, golds and sage, and many Arizona brides that we have worked with have chosen to work with this pallet alongside of their preferences, rather than masking it.
 Finally, adding metallics, colored glass, and reclaimed wood creates an interesting balance of tones and textures, such as this Sip and Twirl couple's wedding, pictured below.

 Give your bridesmaids the freedom to choose complimentary dresses